stippi/voice-assistant/README.md

 - The tenant type must be multi-tenant.
 - The scopes must include `User.Read` and `Calendars.ReadWrite`.

-### LocalAI
+### OpenAI compatible servers

+There are a bunch of services that provide OpenAI compatible REST endpoints.
-[LocalAI](https://github.com/mudler/LocalAI) is a project that allows you to run various LLMs locally.
+For example, there is [LocalAI](https://github.com/mudler/LocalAI), a project that allows you to run various LLMs locally.
+But there are others like LM Studio, vLLM and so on.

-It provides a REST API that can be used (mostly) as a drop-in replacement for OpenAI's API.
+These projects provides an API that can be used (mostly) as a drop-in replacement for OpenAI's.

-When you configure a `baseURL` in `OpenAiConfig`, the Assistant will use this URL to send requests to the LocalAI server.
-It will also automatically provide a model name of `mistral`.
-This doesn't have to be actual LLM you use, but it must be the name under which it is exposed.
-See the [LocalAI documentation](https://localai.io/docs/getting-started/manual/) for more information.
+For this reason, the `config.ts` file exports the `completionsApiUrl` and related settings like the API key and model name.
+This allows to configure another OpenAI compatible server.
+I've tested Mistral, Groq and others.
+However, the support for tools is currently very limited compared to what GPT-4-Turbo can do.
+Often, you can't use streaming and tools concurrently.
+And the LLMs are often overwelmed and just don't reliably understand when to use tools and how to invoke them.
+With OpenAI's GPT-4-Turbo, we can use 30 and more with close to perfect reliability.

 ### Starting the Vite Dev Server